ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-28 JavaScript One-Liners every Senior Developer Needs to Know - <a href="https://medium.com/@matemarschalko/28-javascript-one-liners-every-senior-developer-needs-to-know-e74bdedc3b3b" target="_blank" rel="noopener noreferrer">link</a></h3>
+45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mate Marschalko`**
+✍️ **posted by `Amit Mishra`**

-<blockquote>Learn how to implement complex logic with beautifully short and efficient next-level JavaScript syntax.</blockquote>
+<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
+Here are super hacks that will make you a…</blockquote>

 <h3>4.
-How to Debug a JavaScript Action in a Mendix Web Application - <a href="https://medium.com/@vstram/how-to-debug-a-javascript-action-in-a-mendix-web-application-f4218915cd67" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Optimization Technique: Memoization - <a href="https://medium.com/@furkan-aydin/react-optimization-technique-memoization-6040a1430308" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinicius Strugata Ambrosio`**
+✍️ **posted by `Furkan Aydın`**

-<blockquote>Even though Mendix is a low-code technology, it allows the developer to write “traditional code” alongside the “visual code”.
-That being…</blockquote>
+<blockquote>Before diving into the memoization, it’s important to note that this article assumes you are familiar with these are: state variables…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>